Integrated Delivery Networks: Quality and Population Health Management Goals and Initiatives

 - Which measurement systems and specific metrics continue to be most challenging for IDNs to improve upon?

-- What are IDNs' quality goals across select priority disease states?
+- What are IDNs' quality goals across select, broad priority disease states?

 - Which capabilities do IDNs utilize to enhance overall population health?
 Which capabilities have the most opportunity for improvement?